-There are a lot articles about key components of an effective resume.
-There has been so much talking about how specific sections are to be written, what relevant information should be included, how long an effective CV should be, etc. In this article we decided to break the pattern and list things which you should never include on your resume.
+There are a lot of articles about the key components of an effective resume.
+There has been so much talking about how specific sections are to be written, what relevant information should be included, how long an effective CV should be, etc. In this article, we decided to break the pattern and list things which you should never include on your resume.
 Not because those are bad things, but because they bring no useful information for the hiring authorities and take valuable space.

 5 Things HR Authorities Aren't Interested In

 1. Most resumes begin with personal and contact information.
-For some reason some candidates believe that age, marital status, children, hobbies, or religion will help get the job.
+For some reason, some candidates believe that age, marital status, children, hobbies, or religion will help get the job.
 That is simply not true.
-Moreover, if you are hired on the basis of the aforementioned information we would start doubting in the reputation of such company.
+Moreover, if you are hired on the basis of the aforementioned information we would start doubting in the reputation of such a company.
 The thing is that hiring managers (legally) are not allowed asking such questions.
-So have your first and last name along with your address, contact phone number, and email address – that would be more than enough for the beginning of your resume.
+So have your first and last name along with your address, contact phone number, and email address - that would be more than enough for the beginning of your resume.

 3. It is not a good idea to include your salary expectations on your resume.
 If the number you choose is too high, you could be disqualified.
-In the opposite case you could be paid less that what the company can offer.
+In the opposite case, you could be paid less than what the company can offer.
 It is a lose-lose situation.
 You should be prepared to talk about it during the interview though; on your resume we recommend to forget about your salary requirements.

 4. Some job seekers believe that explaining the reasons for leaving previous jobs is a necessary resume component.
 But as a matter of fact, no one really expects to see the reasons for leaving on a resume.
 Moreover, it distracts from the most important information.
 You should be ready to answer the questions about it, but it will likely happen during the interview.
 Before this stage, there is no good reason to mention why you left your previous jobs.